-Research and development expenses consist primarily of personnel and outside service costs related to the development of new processes and product lines, enhancement of existing product lines, quality assurance and testing.
-The Company follows ASC 350-40, Internal-Use Software, in accounting for internally developed software.
-As of December 31, 2016, 2015 and 2014, all internal use software projects were in the post-implementation/operation stage and therefore, no software development costs were capitalized.
-Research and development costs were approximately \$22.4 million, \$18.4 million and \$16.6 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Research and development expenses consist primarily of personnel and outside service costs related to the creation of and enhancements to our customer-facing and internal operating software systems, development of new processes and product lines, enhancement of existing product lines, quality assurance and testing.
+Research and development costs were approximately \$28.7 million, \$23.6 million and \$22.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.